-While the debate rages on on the Hunger Games message board about whom Katniss should end up with, one thing is pretty obvious: without Peeta and the dramatized love story he helped her pull off, Katniss might not have made it to the end of the games.
+While the debate rages on on about whom Katniss should end up with, one thing is pretty obvious: without Peeta and the dramatized love story he helped her pull off, Katniss might not have made it to the end of the games.
 The fact that he actually does love her just adds a whole new twist to this hero-sidekick relationship.
 That relationship will probably be one of the focal points of the sequel (also ages 12 and up), Catching Fire (which comes out September 1, 2009) — at least, I hope so!

 4. Snowy, The Adventures of Tintin

 Part of me thinks it might be a good idea to keep a Wire Fox Terrier around at all times in case I ever get tied up by some mustache-twirling villain.
 Snowy has chewed through ropes that were tying Tintin’s hands many, many times.
 Plus, he’s just really funny and pretty darned cute.
 Snowy is actually so famous in Europe (where he’s known as “Milou”) that he appeared on a 10-euro coin back in 2004, next to his pal Tintin.

 This is tricky, ’cause technically Ron and Hermione are actually two people.
 But there’s no question that Harry needed them BOTH to defeat You-Know-Who, and how can you pick Ron over Hermione or vice versa?
 Hermione’s so smart, always coming up with brainy solutions or providing a crucial bit of magical trivia.
 And Ron is unflinchingly loyal, supportive, and brave.
 But if I really had to pick one, I guess I’d . . . nah, I can’t do it!
 To make up for that cop-out, here’s the recently released two-minute trailer for Harry Potter and the Half-Blood Prince, out in only a couple months . . .

 2. Bean, Ender’s Game